Published on July 22nd, 2014 | by Ruben0

 Mouth: less powerful than you may think from the alcohol strength.
 Citrus, again a hint of toffee / peach sweetness.
 Light wood (cedar oak), nutty notes (walnuts) and a relatively soft salty tang.
 Cinnamon.
 Hints of leather.
 Long, nutty finish with more acidity and some heat from the alcohol.

 Availability: very good, you’re likely to find a couple of retailers in your country.
 Around € 23 for a 37,5 cl bottle or € 45 for a full bottle.
-If you can’t find it, check The Whisky Exchange for instance, they ship globally.
+If you can’t find it, check The Whisky Exchange or Master of Malt for instance, they ship globally.

 Summary: I really like the nose of this Amontillado Del Duque, it has a real sense of oldness and polished elegance to it.
 I'm less of a fan when it comes to the palate, it seems to lack a bit of complexity and sparkle compared to other V.O.R.S. wines.
 Also, it's probably the sharpest wine from this bodega.
 Good value for money though.